Basement Waterproofing: How It Works & Costs

 Image: Ruslan Sidorov/Getty

 If you’re trying to figure out how to cure a wet or musty basement, you’re probably curious about advertisements for products that claim to waterproof basement walls.
-So you wonder, Is it really possible to dry out a basement simply by sealing the walls?
+So you wonder, Is it really possible to dry out a basement by simply sealing the walls?

 Yes, it is possible — but to make sure you’re choosing the right option, you need to figure out if the moisture is coming from the outside, or if high humidity is condensing on the cool walls of your basement.